WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/reference.md

 It must appear in the trustlist.

 * "CountryA" creates a reference
-* "CountryA" creates CMS message with reference
+* "CountryA" creates CMS message with trusted reference
 * "CountryA" uploads CMS reference
 * check that the response had no error
 * "CountryA" downloads the reference trustlist